What is the Value Chain?

 - Within “changing” economic sectors.

-- Again, the flexibility of this approach will surely be helpful in unstable
+- Again, the flexibility of this approach will surely be helpful.

 - If the company analyzed is small.